-Rational Cybersecurity for the Business covers six priority focus areas shown in the figure below to maximize cybersecurity program effectiveness.
+Rational Cybersecurity for Business covers six priority focus areas shown in the figure below to maximize cybersecurity program effectiveness.

 With at least one chapter for each of the Cybersecurity Pareto Priorities, Rational Cybersecurity will be the only comprehensive field guide for CISOs and security leaders on exactly how to align with the business from the Board of Directors and top Executives down to LOB leaders, corporate administration, compliance, IT, development, managers, and staff.
 To bring the material home to the target audience, it includes many security stories related by CISOs or other business and security leaders during over 60 interviews.
-The book also provides more than 50 specific keys to alignment within the narrative.

-On the Road to 100 Cybersecurity Interviews
+Still on the Road to 100 Cybersecurity Interviews

 More than sixty interviews so far have provided great insights to this book.
 We still have a month or two before the publisher declares a “freeze” on any substantive changes.
 Even then, I’ll keep going to 100 interviews (and beyond?) so as to continue a cybersecurity-business alignment conversation with the industry.
 If you’re a security or business leader and would like to be interviewed for the book, or if you have ideas on how to get the cybersecurity-business alignment message out via additional media opportunities, let’s talk.

 I’m serious about wanting to increase the information flow, and am starting now with a weekly Keys to Cybersecurity-Business Alignment Blog Series.
 These posts will leverage more than 50 specific keys to alignment within the book’s own narrative.
 I’ll expand on each one as best as I can in each post, and hope that all you security leaders out there will help me promote them on social media.